Wiley Post: Final flight and death

 In 1935, Post became interested in surveying a mail-and-passenger air route from the West Coast of the United States to Russia.
 Short on cash, he built a hybrid using parts salvaged from two different aircraft: the fuselage of an airworthy Lockheed Orion and the wings of a wrecked experimental Lockheed Explorer.
 The Explorer wing was six feet longer in span than the Orion's original wing, an advantage that extended the range of the hybrid aircraft.

-As the Explorer wing did not have retractable landing gear, it also lent itself to the fitting of floats for landing in the lakes of Alaska and Siberia.
-Lockheed refused to make the modifications Post requested on the grounds that the two designs were incompatible and potentially a dangerous mix, so Wiley made the changes himself.
+As the Explorer wing did not have retractable landing gear, it lent itself to the fitting of floats for landing in the lakes of Alaska and Siberia.
+Lockheed refused to make the modifications Post requested, on the grounds that the two designs were incompatible and potentially a dangerous mix, so he made the changes himself.

-Post's friend Will Rogers visited him often at the airport in Burbank, California, while Pacific Airmotive Ltd. was modifying the aircraft, and asked Post to fly him through Alaska in search of new material for his newspaper column.
-When the floats Post had ordered were delayed, he used a set designed for a larger type, making the aircraft more nose-heavy than it already was.
+Post's friend, Will Rogers, visited him often at the airport in Burbank, California, while Pacific Airmotive Ltd. was modifying the aircraft, and asked Post to fly him to Alaska in search of new material for his newspaper column.
+When the floats Post had ordered were delayed, he used a set designed for a larger aircraft, making the aircraft more nose-heavy than it already was.
 According to the research of Bryan Sterling, however, the floats were the correct type for the aircraft.

 After making a test flight in July, Post and Rogers left Lake Washington, near Seattle, in early August and made several stops in Alaska.
 While Post piloted the aircraft, Rogers wrote his columns on his typewriter.
-On August 15, they left Fairbanks, Alaska, for Point Barrow.
-They were a few miles from there when they became uncertain of their position in bad weather and landed in a lagoon to ask for directions.
+On August 15, they left Fairbanks for Point Barrow.
+They were a few miles from Point Barrow when they became uncertain of their position in bad weather and landed in a lagoon to ask for directions.
 On takeoff, the engine failed at low altitude, and the aircraft, uncontrollably nose-heavy at low speed, plunged into the lagoon, shearing off the right wing, and ended up inverted in the shallow part.
-Both men died instantly.
+Both Post and Rogers died instantly.

-Post is buried in Memorial Park Cemetery (section 48), Oklahoma City, Oklahoma.
+Post is buried in Memorial Park Cemetery, section 48, Oklahoma City, Oklahoma.